Obama touts jobs report as he seeks to lift campaign

 By Mark Felsenthal

-FAIRFAX, Virginia President Barack Obama on Friday hailed a drop in the U.S. jobless rate to the lowest level since he took office, saying the country had "come too far to turn back now," as he sought to recover from a lackluster debate performance against Republican challenger Mitt Romney.
+FAIRFAX, Va., Oct 5 President Barack Obama on Friday hailed a drop in the U.S. jobless rate to the lowest level since he took office, saying the country has "come too far to turn back now," as he sought to recover from a lackluster debate performance against Republican challenger Mitt Romney.

-A decline in unemployment to 7.8 percent in September, announced just more than four weeks before Election Day, gave an unexpected shine to the most vulnerable part of Obama's record - his economic stewardship - and offered him a chance to reset his re-election bid.
-The rate dropped from 8.1 percent in August.
+A decline in unemployment to 7.8 percent in September, announced a month before Election Day, gave Obama an unexpected shine to the most vulnerable part of his presidential record - his economic stewardship - and offered him a chance to reset his re-election bid.

-The much-needed dose of positive news for the Democratic president came two days after he was widely judged the loser in his first presidential debate against Romney, who breathed new life into his own campaign.
+The positive news for the Democratic president came two days after he was widely judged the loser in his first presidential debate against Romney, who breathed new life into his own campaign.

-Reinforcing a sense of momentum for Romney coming out of the first of three face-offs on the national stage, a new Reuters/Ipsos poll of likely voters showed Obama's lead narrowing to just 2 percentage points - 46 percent to his rival's 44 percent.
-Obama had a 6-point advantage in Wednesday's poll.

-With Obama's supporters suddenly more nervous about his re-election prospects, he sought to regain the initiative by focusing on jobs numbers, which he welcomed as a source of "some encouragement" about his economic approach.

 "It's a reminder that this country has come too far to turn back now," he said.

-He also seized the opportunity - both in Virginia and later at a campaign event in Ohio, another critical swing state - to accuse Romney of using the debate to reshape himself with an "extreme makeover" on everything from taxes to government regulations.

-Romney had made the president's failure to drive the jobless rate below 8 percent a key plank in his campaign, so the drop to the lowest level since January 2009 could deprive him of some ammunition in the final sprint toward the November 6 election.
+Romney had made the president's failure to drive the jobless rate below eight percent a key plank in his campaign, so the drop to the lowest level since January 2009 could deprive him of some ammunition in the final sprint toward the Nov.
+6 election.

-"This is not what a real recovery looks like," he said in a statement.

-Taking a veiled swipe at the former Massachusetts governor, Obama said, "Today's news is certainly not an excuse to try to talk down the economy to score a few political points."
+Taking a veiled swipe at Romney, Obama said: "Today's news is certainly not an excuse to try to talk down the economy to score a few political points."

 "Good economic news is good political news.
 President Obama needed that after the debate and it gives him numerical evidence that his policies are working," said Julian Zelizer of Princeton University.